thayton/thayton.github.io/_drafts/scraping-ajax-pages-with-python.md

 title: Scraping AJAX Pages with Python
 ---

-In this post I'll show an example of how to scrape AJAX Pages with Python.
+In this post I'll show an example of how to scrape AJAX pages with Python.

 Scraping AJAX pages involves more than just manually reviewing the HTML of the page you want to scrape.
 That's because an AJAX page uses javascript to make a server request for data that is then dynamically rendered into the current page.